SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/00-Lesson-Introduction.md

 - Angular
 - Vue
 - Handlebars
-- Lit-html
+- lit-html
 - Web Components

 **4. Overview of lit-html**

 - How to install and use lit-html
 - Syntax overview
-  - Tagged templates
+  - tagged templates
-  - Attribute and property bindings
+  - attribute and property bindings
-  - Handling events
+  - handling events
-  - Conditional statemnts
+  - conditional statements

 [/slide]